sirkibsirkib/trailing_cell/README.md

 ## Usefulness

-A set of connected `TcWriter<M>`s have any number (initially 0) of reading `TcWriter<T,M>` objects for any types `T` (typically the same type T) This is particularly useful when:
+A set of connected `TcWriter<M>`s have any number (initially 0) of reading `TcWriter<T,M>` objects for any types `T` (typically the same type T).
+This is particularly useful when:
- * The data has the set of writers W and readers R, where W != R
+ * The wrapped `T` data has the set of writers W and readers R, where W != R
  * The speed of reads is more vital than the speed of writes.
-      eg: Writes are very rare
+      eg: writes are very rare.
- * Its OK if read states are slightly stale
+ * Its OK if read states are slightly stale.

 It also has with it the nice properties of:
- * Granular control of reader-synchronization events
+ * Granular control of reader-synchronization events.
- * joining and leaving of writers whenever (using `TcWriter::clone`)
+ * joining and leaving of writers whenever (using `TcWriter::clone`).
- * joining and leaving of readers whenever (using `TcWriter::add_reader`)
+ * joining and leaving of readers whenever (using `TcWriter::add_reader`).
- * both blocking and non-blocking write options
+ * both blocking and non-blocking write options.
  * a reader can be unwrapped to return their `T` state.

 The implementation allows readers to be initialized with not only different